RamanUmare03/BAJAJ/README.md

-# 🚀 BAJAJ_UPDATED
+# 🚀 BAJAJ_RAG

-*BAJAJ_UPDATED* is a Python-based project developed for *automated data handling, transformation, and analysis*.
+*BAJAJ_RAG* is a Python-based project developed for *automated data handling, transformation, and analysis*.
 It is designed with scalability in mind, supporting *modular execution, configurable environments, and reproducible results*.

 ---